-The Versatile Fiber Optic Transponder (OEO) in WDM System
+The Versatile Optical Transponder (OEO) in WDM System

-When a fiber media converter is used in wavelength division multiplexing (WDM) system, it is called WDM transponder (OEO) which converts the incoming signal from the end or client service to a WDM wavelength.
-This process is important in WDM system and this post will explain why and how it is achieved by fiber optic transponder.
+Optical transponder, also referred to as O-E-O (optical-electrical-optical) is an integrated part and is very crucial for the signal transmission in the whole WDM network system.
+An optical transponder works by converting the incoming signal from the end or client service to a WDM wavelength.
+This process is important in WDM system and this post will explain why and how it is achieved by optical transponder.

-A fiber optic transponder consists of a transmitter and a responder, which is similar to a transceiver that includes a transmitter and a receiver.
-A fiber optic transponder extends the transmission distance by converting the wavelengths and amplifying the signal.
+An optical transponder consists of a transmitter and a responder, which is similar to a transceiver that includes a transmitter and a receiver.
+The optical transponder extends the transmission distance by converting the wavelengths and amplifying the signal.
 It automatically receives, amplifies and then retransmits a signal on a different wavelength without changing the data/signal content.
 That is to say, an optical signal received by the transponder is converted to an electrical data stream which it then processes and regenerates.
 The transponder then converts the signal of standard optical wavelengths to an optical CWDM (coarse WDM) or DWDM (dense WDM) signal.
 This process is commonly referred to as OEO (optical to electrical to optical) conversion.

 Figure 1: Schematic diagram of a fiber optic transponder.

-Instead of simply regenerating the original signal during the process, modern WDM transponder is endowed with the 3R system (reshape, retime, reamplify), which is capable of cleaning up, monitoring and amplifying the signal accurately and closely.
+Instead of simply regenerating the original signal during the process, modern WDM transponders are endowed with the 3R system (reshape, retime, reamplify), which is capable of cleaning up, monitoring and amplifying the signal accurately and closely.

-Why Need Fiber Optic Transponder in WDM System?
+Why Need Optical Transponder (OEO) in WDM System?